-For example, physically-backed gold ETFs such as the Gold SPDR (GLD) are taxed at the collectibles rate of 28% regardless of the holding period, meaning that any profits earned from this precious metal will incur significant obligations to Uncle Sam [see The Best Gold ETF...Isn't An ETF].
+For example, physically-backed gold ETFs, such as the Gold SPDR (GLD), are taxed at the collectibles rate of 28% regardless of the holding period.
+This means that any profits earned from this precious metal will incur significant obligations to Uncle Sam [see The Best Gold ETF…Isn’t An ETF].
 Another nuance relates to products that use futures to achieve their objectives and structure themselves as partnerships (DBC, USO and UNG all fall into this category).
-These commodity ETPs will deliver a K-1 to investors at the end of the year, and will incur taxes at a blended rate of about 23% regardless of holding period.
+These commodity ETPs will deliver a K-1 to investors at the end of the year, and will incur taxes at a blended rate of about 23% regardless of the holding period.
 Moreover, tax liabilities are generally incurred on an annual basis–even if you didn’t sell a position.

-There are a number of different factors that can influence commodity prices, ranging from supply disruptions, the strength of the U.S. dollar, and technological developments.
+There are a number of different factors that can influence commodity prices, ranging from supply disruptions, the strength of the U.S. dollar, to technological developments and more.
 And then there’s China, the driving force behind the global economy at present and a major consumer of everything from crude oil to soybeans.

-“When inventories are low, users of commodities may be willing to pay a premium for owning a spot commodity relative to futures prices in order to avoid facing a ‘stock out,’” says Geert Rouwenhorst, who has conducted extensive research on commodity prices.
+“When inventories are low, users of commodities may be willing to pay a premium for owning a spot commodity relative to futures prices in order to avoid facing a ‘stock out,’” says K. Geert Rouwenhorst, Partner at SummerHaven Index Management, who has conducted extensive research on commodity prices.
 “You can only heat your building with physical heating oil, not futures on heating oil.
 So when inventories are low, you are willing to pay a premium to own spot heating oil to avoid the risk of running out.
 This premium is sometimes called the convenience yield, and can lead to a backwardated futures curve.”